tbergdahl/InventoryManagement/sprint-report.md

-# Sprint x Report (2/28/25 - 3/28/2025)
+# Sprint x Report (3/29/25 - 5/2/2025)
 ## What's New (User Facing)
 * Two-factor authentication is now in place
 * Report Generation page now has consistent styling
-*
+* Testing has been implemented
 ## Work Summary (Developer Facing)
 This sprint we completed setting up and writing tests for the entire system.
-We started with unit tests for each app (inventory, report gen, user management), and also implemented selenium testing.
+We started with unit tests for each app (inventory, report gen, user management), and also implemented selenium testing, and did user acceptance testing.
 On top of this we also integrated two factor authentication when logging in.
 ## Unfinished Work
 None
 ## Completed Issues/User Stories